Jihad Ayoub: Early career

-Born in Venezuela, Ayoub played for various youth academies in Venezuela, Argentina and England, as well as the under-21 team of Maltese side Melita.
+Ayoub played at youth level for academies in Venezuela, Argentina, England, and Malta.
+He played for his university team in Venezuela before moving on to professional clubs.
+His youth career includes stints at Margarita in Venezuela, Millwall and Notts County in England, and Melita in Malta, where he played for their under-21 team.

 Ayoub joined Lebanese Premier League side Ahed in January 2017, helping them lift the league title in 2016–17.
 He was sent on a one-year loan to Lebanese Second Division side Shabab Sahel for the 2017–18 season, where they finished in first place and were promoted to the Premier League.

 Bekaa

 He moved to Bekaa on a free transfer in summer 2018.
 On 24 February 2019, Ayoub assisted both of Bekaa's goals against Ansar in a 2–2 draw.
 He finished the season with two goals in 20 games, and was regarded as one of the club's best-performing players in the 2018–19 season.

 Ansar

 Following a trial with the club, Ayoub joined Ansar on a two-year contract in May 2019.
 Having extended his contract in July 2020, Ayoub announced his decision to end his contract in March 2021.
 He returned to the club the same month, and helped Ansar win the domestic double (league and Lebanese FA Cup) in 2020–21.
 Ayoub renewed his contract in July 2021.